 Given as a wedding gift to a Greek Princess who married a British Prince, this Fringe Tiara was loaned to her only daughter, and can now be seen on her colourful Austrian daughter-in-law.

 In 1964, Princess Marina, Duchess of Kent loaned the City of London Fringe Tiara to her only daughter, Princess Alexandra, when she married the Hon.
-James Ogilvy at Westminster Abbey.
+Angus Ogilvy at Westminster Abbey.
 This was the last Kent Tiara worn by the Princess.
 Since her Wedding Day, she has only worn the Ogilvy Tiara.

 After Princess Marina’s death in 1968, the City of London Fringe Tiara was left to her youngest son, Prince Michael.
 His wife, Baroness Marie Christine von Reibnitz, wore the Tiara at Ball held in Vienna on the eve of their wedding.
 Princess Michael has worn the Fringe Tiara for official portraits and on a velvet kokoshnik topped with a string of diamonds.
 Although not as regularly worn as the Pearl Festoon Tiara, the City of London Fringe is usually worn at State Banquets, where Prince and Princess Michael aren’t photographed.